JacobeCode/Voice-Translator/README.md

 - separated UI main and side window

 UI works on PyQt5 library with design from QT Designer app.

+Due to use of fasttext==0.9.2 installation of Visual Build Tools 2022 is needed.

 ### Description from EasyNMT branch :